danyalassi/brick-hill-renderer/README.md

 ## Todo:
 - [ ] Re-add UUID lmfao
-- [ ] Replace baker's rigs with brick hill rigs
+- [x] Replace baker's rigs with brick hill rigs
-- [ ] Add t-shirt loading, we arent Polytoria
+- [x] Add t-shirt loading, we arent Polytoria (its kind of working? but no, tshirt is misplaced)
 - [ ] Add pre-cached resources (requires custom dockerfile)